iamyounix/msimagb460_tomahawk/oc_tips/tips introduction.md

 ## Introduction

 The number of Hackintosh enthusiasts is growing.
 Providing hackintosh information as the learning curve to hack macOS to generic hardware by yourself.
 A few years ago, I began with the Ozmosis, Clover, and then finally to OpenCore.
-Unexpectedly, this community has helped OpenCore flourish.
-I use this platform as a space for me share my own tips and advice.
+Unexpectedly, this community expanded worldwide.
+Here is a space for me share my own tips and advice.

 **Here are a few tips:**